Email this to a friend

-Courses are presentations of advanced level topics by Nancy J Stark.
-They are studio recorded, which gives better sound and video quality than webcasts.
-Dr. Stark poses discussion questions and thought experiments throughout the presentation to keep the presentation actively challenging.
+The newer presentations are studio recorded, which gives better sound and video quality than webcasts.
+Questions are solicited from experts prior to the presentation and used as thought experiments to keep the presentation actively challenging.
 The typical format is a 60 to 90-minute presentation with an invitation to post your comments and questions on a blog-site linked to the presentation.

 $400